edurant/edurant.github.io/advising/semester-transition-ref.md

 * ELC PROG – Technical Computer Engineering Program Elective
 * ELC SS – Social Science Course (Anthropology, Economics, Political Science, Psychology, Sociology)
 * PLC HU – Placeholder for an HU course: This is an administrative tool we use to replicate ELC HU.
-* PLC PROG – Placeholder for CE Elective course: This is an administrative tool we use to replicate ELC PROG.
+* PLC PROG – Placeholder for CPE Elective course: This is an administrative tool we use to replicate ELC PROG.
 * PLC SS – Placeholder for an SS course: This is an administrative tool we use to replicate ELC SS.

 Elective labels tagged with NONE are electives your advisor removed from the term as they balanced your course work.